Orgacord/Orgacord/README.md

 ## 🚀 About Me
-I'm a Programmer
+I'm a Programmer and Artist

 ## Other
-👩‍💻 I'm currently working on Zero Plus, Vision Of A Creature, Orgacord Game Engine and SparkXOS
+👩‍💻 I'm currently working on Zero Plus, Orgacord Game Engine, SparkXOS and The Watcher

 📫 How to reach me: Discord: Organon#4210

 ## 🛠 Skills
-Javascript, HTML, CSS, C and C++, Python and more
+Javascript, HTML, CSS, C and C++, Python, SQL, Zero Plus, Blueprint and more

 <!---